anup-cloudguru/foundational-linux-training-projects/01_Setup_VirtualBox.md

 # Chapter 1: Download and Install VirtualBox

 ## Introduction
-In this chapter, we'll walk through the steps to download and install VirtualBox on your system, setting up a foundational lab for learning Linux basics.
+In this chapter, we'll walk through the steps to download and install VirtualBox on our system.
+This will set up a foundational lab that supports our learning of Linux basics and prepares us for future topics.

 ---